-Nurses on the Primary Care Training Programme work on 1-2 rotations in a wide variety of locations across South Yorkshire & Bassetlaw.
-Rotations are organised in practices that can provide mentorship/ preceptor support and practices are assessed for suitability by the SY&B Primary Care Workforce and Training Hub in association with local partner CCGs.
-The Training Hub will, wherever possible, seek to accommodate nurses within their preferred areas of South Yorkshire & Bassetlaw.
+Nurses on the Primary Care Training Programme work on two 6-month rotations in a wide variety of locations across South Yorkshire.
+Rotations are organised in practices that can provide mentorship/ preceptor support and practices are assessed for suitability by the SY&B Primary Care Workforce and Training Hub.
+Nurses will be accommodated in their preferred place area.

 Training provided offers front-loaded clinical skills (e.g ear syringing, venepuncture, smear-taking, baby vaccinations,) so that learners can bring practical skills to their work in practice on rotation while they consolidate the other aspects of their learning.
 Training also consists of regular peer review and action learning sets to encourage reflective practice.
 Skills are assessed in practice or by an external trainer (e.g. Cytology) – there are currently no formal exams or assignments.

 Mentoring and support is provided both by the clinical team on rotations and by the Primary Care Workforce & Training Hub clinical team.
-It is also provided through key CCG & Federation leads in Place areas across SY&B and through peer support from the cohort of trainee GP nurses.
+It is also provided through key Federation Nurse leads in Place areas across SY&B and through peer support from the cohort of trainee GP nurses.

 Do I need to have experience in General Practice to apply for this Training Programme?